 The peak expiratory flow rate may be reduced but, if it is <150 litres/minute, suspect chronic obstructive pulmonary disease (COPD) or asthma.

-- If the levels are normal (BNP ≤100 pg/ml), heart failure is unlikely and other diagnoses should be considered.
+- If the levels are normal (NT-proBNP level <400 ng/L or BNP ≤100 pg/ml), heart failure is unlikely and other diagnoses should be considered.
+If there is still clinical suspicion of heart failure, discuss with a specialist physician.

-The ESC guidelines place almost equal emphasis on the role of the 12-lead ECG.
-This not only identifies potential aetiological factors, but is also necessary for treatment decisions, eg rate control and anticoagulation for AF or pacing for bradycardia.
-A normal ECG makes LVSD unlikely (negative predictive value of 98%).
+Arrange an ECG in all patients with suspected heart failure.
+This not only identifies potential aetiological factors (for example, myocardial infarction or arrhythmias) but is also necessary for treatment decisions - eg, rate control and anticoagulation for AF or pacing for bradycardia.
+A normal ECG makes heart failure very unlikely (sensitivity 89%).

-- Blood tests: FBC, U&E and creatinine, LFTs, glucose, fasting lipids, TFTs; consider cardiac enzymes if an undiagnosed MI is possible in the preceding few days.
+- Blood tests: FBC, U&E and eGFR, LFTs, HbA1c, lipids, TFTs; consider cardiac enzymes if an undiagnosed MI is possible in the preceding few days.

 - CXR - provides supportive evidence for heart failure and helps to exclude other potential causes of breathlessness.
 Typical findings in heart failure include: